tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ### Cutoff date

-We have a cut off date -- September 16th -- which represents the data where you can't mix and match data.
-As we've introduced this new analytics platform, we've kept systems running in parallel.
-However, there is the above date which represents dates where you can't mix old data with new.
-You can query data from any time before September 16th up until September 16th.
-You can query data from September 16th onwards.
-If you wanted to do, say, September 15th to September 17th, you would need two separate queries.
+As far as the deployment of our new analytics platform, we created our cut off date on September 16th 2017 and we kept the old and new analytical systems running in parallel since then and will continue to do this for a short while.
+This mean you can query data from any time before September 16th up until September 16th with the old analytics.
+You can query data from September 16th onwards with both analytics.
+But if you wanted to do report across this line, say, September 15th to September 17th, you would need two separate queries.

 #### Differences From Cutoff Date

-If you are tracking Purchase events, and want to see unique values for Purchases before the cut off date of September 16th, those values will display as 0.
+If you are tracking Purchase events, and want to see unique values for Purchases before the cut off date of September 16th 2017, those values will display as 0.
 This is because the Purchase event hasn't stored unique counts before September 16th.
-However, moving forward, it does.
+However, we are now storing this information since then.

 ## Changes to the Branch Dashboard